Improved lower bounds for the maximum order of an induced acyclic subgraph: Introduction

 \section{Introduction}

 Finding the independence number $\alpha(G)$ of an undirected graph (the size of a maximum set of pairwise nonadjacent vertices) is a foundational problem in extremal graph theory.
 Computing $\alpha(G)$ is one of the classic NP-hard problems.
-Caro \cite{caro1979} and Wei \cite{wei1981} independently discovered an elegant lower bound in terms of the degree sequence:
+A classical result of Tur\'an~\cite{turan1941} gives the lower bound $\alpha(G) \ge n/(1+\bar{d})$, where $\bar{d}$ is the average degree.
+As a refinement of Tur\'an's bound, Caro \cite{caro1979} and Wei \cite{wei1981} independently discovered an elegant lower bound in terms of the degree sequence:

-The standard proof is a direct application of the probabilistic method: consider a uniformly random permutation $\pi$ of the vertices $V(G)$.
+The standard proof is a direct application of the probabilistic method \cite{alon2016}: consider a uniformly random permutation $\pi$ of the vertices $V(G)$.
 Construct an independent set $I$ by including every vertex $v$ that appears before all of its neighbors in $\pi$.
 By linearity of expectation, the expected size of this set is precisely the sum on the right-hand side of \eqref{eq:CaroWei}.
 Since the maximum size is at least the expected size of a randomly generated instance, the bound \eqref{eq:CaroWei} follows.

 The Caro--Wei bound inspired more sophisticated bounds: \begin{itemize} \item \textbf{Neighborhood-based refinements:} Selkow \cite{selkow1994} proposed strengthening the Caro--Wei bound by applying it again to the residual graph formed by vertices at distance at least two from the initial independent set $I$.
 Harant and Mohr \cite{harant2017} identified a subtle error in Selkow's argument and provided a correct proof of the following bound: